Jury selection to begin in Harvey Weinstein's retrial

 Those who remain will be seated in or near the jury box, 24 at a time, and asked additional questions about things like their education, work, and whether anyone they know is in law enforcement or has been a victim of a crime.

-Prosecutors and Weinstein’s lawyers will then each have 40 minutes to ask questions to each subset of 24 potential jurors.
-Often, lawyers will use that time to follow up on things raised in earlier questioning or to zero in on concerns about potential biases.
+Prosecutors and Weinstein’s lawyers will each have 40 minutes to question each subset of 24 potential jurors.
+Often, lawyers will use that time to follow up on things raised in earlier questioning or zero in on concerns about potential biases.

 Either side can ask the judge to dismiss a potential juror.
 If too many jurors are dismissed, another group will be brought in and the process will repeat until the full jury is seated.